 Redcord is a unique blend of applied scientific knowledge, patented equipment and guided specialist therapy utilised by highly skilled clinicians, such as Paul.

 The Redcord suspension system is proven to be effective and safe.
-Bridging the gap between performance orientated training and rehabilitation from injury is the Redcord approach.
-Redcord is more then just slings exercise therapy.
+Bridging the gap between performance-orientated training and rehabilitation from injury is the Redcord approach.
+Redcord is more than just slings exercise therapy.
 Comprehensive knowledge of the body, exercise science and alignment underlies a unique active training method.

 Redcord (Neurac) is a treatment method for neuromuscular and neuromuscular disorders.